-Hajjar Honored with Lynn S. Beedle Award from Structural Stability Research Council
+Hajjar Honored With Lynn S. Beedle Award From Structural Stability Research Council

-CEE Chair & CDM Smith Professor Jerome F. Hajjar received the SSRC Lynn S. Beedle Award from the Structural Stability Research Council.
+CEE Chair and CDM Smith Professor Jerome F. Hajjar received the SSRC Lynn S. Beedle Award from the Structural Stability Research Council.
 He also was elected president of the Structural Engineering Institute, with his term beginning on October 1, 2023.

 Jerome Hajjar, the CDM Smith Professor of Civil and Environmental Engineering at Northeastern, is going to be busy in the coming months.
 He’s been tapped to receive the 2024 Lynn S. Beedle Award from the Structural Stability Research Council for his lifetime achievement, and is set to become the president of the Structural Engineering Institute (SEI), the largest institute under the umbrella of the American Society of Civil Engineers.